anthonymashford/anthonymashford.github.io/_posts/2025-01-14-TF-ANF-Backup.md

 ## Introduction

-In today’s digital age, data is the new gold.
 Ensuring the security and availability of data has become paramount for businesses of all sizes.
 Azure NetApp Files provides enterprise-grade storage and backup solutions in the cloud, offering high performance and security for critical applications.
 However, managing these resources manually can be time-consuming and error-prone.
 This is where Infrastructure as Code (IaC) tools like Terraform come into play.

 Terraform, developed by HashiCorp, is a powerful open-source tool that enables the safe and efficient management of cloud infrastructure.
-With Terraform, you can define your Azure NetApp Files Backup configuration in code, allowing for version control, automation, and repeatability.
+With Terraform, you can define your Azure NetApp Files Backup configuration in code, allowing for automation and repeatability.

 In this blog post, we’ll delve into the step-by-step process of using Terraform to configure Azure NetApp Files Backup, we will also add Azure NetApp Files Snapshot Policy for good measure 😊.

 Whether you’re an IT professional looking to streamline your operations or a developer interested in automating infrastructure, this guide will provide you with the knowledge and tools needed to leverage Terraform for this purpose.

 ## What are we going to build?

-To allow for the setup of Backup Policy and Backup Vault, we will need some additional resource sin place to start with.
-In this lab we will be building the following resources.
+To allow for the setup of Backup Policy and Backup Vault, we will need some additional resources in place to start with.
+In this lab we will be building the following.

 - Azure Resource Group
 - Virtual Network